HEERA ALAYA

 The bar, owned by the Fantappié family, has been in the exact location since 1947.

-Have you known the Fantappié’s for a while?
+Have you known the Fantappié’s for a long time?

 Sì.
 I have known them [Fantappié family] since I was very young.
 I live here [points out the adjacent building].